psychemedia/storytelling-notes/_macpherson_to_do.md

 76

 This end I never did project,
 To hang upon a tree.

 To hang upon a tree, a tree!

 That cursed unhappy death!
 Like to a wolf, to worried be,

 And choaked in the breath.
 My very heart wad surely break

 When this I think upon,
 Did not my courage singular

 Bid pensive thoughts begone.

 No man on earth, that draweth breath,

 More courage had than I;
 I dared my foes unto their face,

 And would not from them fly.
 This grandeur stout I did keep out,

 Like Hector, manfully;
-Then wonder one like me so stout
+Then wonder one like me so stout.
 Should hang upon a tree.

 The Egyptian band I did command,